unpc2026/diaryasprogrammer/README.md

 When that point is reached:

-1. Present 2–4 reasoning-based questions.
+1. Present 2–3 reasoning-based questions.
 2. Include at least one small prediction task.
 3. Avoid trivial recall questions.
-4. Wait for my response.
+4. Pause for my response (unless I explicitly request you to continue automatically).
 5. Evaluate my response explicitly.
 6. If my model is incorrect or incomplete: